nwg/racket-wiki/SoC-Ideas-2016.md

 ---

-### Game development support for Racket ###
-* Summary: Build libraries for game development on Racket.
-One possible first step is to build SDL bindings.
-* Benefits: Fills a niche that people have requested for Racket development.
-Connects with the HtDP2e curriculum.
-* Requirements: Familiarity with game development.
-Functional programming experience a plus.
-* Possible mentors:
-* Other:

----

-### Memory profiler for Racket ###
-* Summary: provide a one or two sentence summary of the project.
-* Benefits: provide a few reasons why this project would be useful.
-* Requirements/Difficulty: any required experience or knowledge.
-Difficulty if applicable.
-* Possible mentor: each projects needs at least one possible mentor.
-* Other: any other notes.
-Use this space to outline project details, if any.

----

-### Video editing DSL ###
-* Summary: provide a one or two sentence summary of the project.
-* Benefits: provide a few reasons why this project would be useful.
-* Requirements: any required experience or knowledge.
-* Difficulty: how hard is the project, beginner, intermediate, expert
-* Possible mentor: each projects needs at least one possible mentor.
-* Other: any other notes.
-Use this space to outline project details, if any.

----

 ### Improve DrRacket vim plugin ###
 * Summary: provide a one or two sentence summary of the project.
 * Benefits: provide a few reasons why this project would be useful.